-To improve health by accelerating support for medical research through recognition of research excellence, education, and advocacy.
+To improve health by accelerating support for medical research through recognition of research excellence, advocacy, and education.

 We celebrate the contributions of scientists, clinicians, and public servants who have made major advances in the understanding, diagnosis, treatment, cure, or prevention of human disease.
 Our programs educate the public and promote scientific collaboration, and we advocate for a healthier world through medical research.